actinia-org/actinia-core/docker/README.md

 <a id="local-dev-setup"></a>
 # Local dev-setup with docker
 To overwrite default config and uninstall actinia-core to use local source code, build a Dockerimage with the docker-compose-dev.yml file:

+(You can also directly start here without installing actinia first.
+You only need to have cloned and checked out actinia_core.)

 ```
 docker-compose -f docker-compose-dev.yml build
 docker-compose -f docker-compose-dev.yml run --rm --service-ports --entrypoint sh actinia